 Ear infections, as well as upper respiratory infections from common cold viruses and flu (but not COVID-19), may similarly cause inflammation that creates an itchy feeling in your ears.
 Having earwax buildup can also cause irritation and itching in your ears, as well as a temporarily reduced hearing ability.

 What About Itchy Ear Lobes and Itchy Outer Ears?

 Itchy ear lobes and itchy outer ears are both symptoms of allergies, particularly contact allergies from metals or suncreens or from skin eczema.
 Itchiness from non-allergy related ear infections or earwax buildup are less likely to cause itchiness in the ear lobe or outer ear.
 Neither itchy ear lobes nor itchy outer ears have been reported as coronavirus (COVID-19) symptoms.

-What's the Best Medicine to Treat Itchy Ears from Allergies, Ear Infection or Earwax?
+What's the Best Medicine to Treat Itchy Ears from Allergies?

 Finding relief for your itchy ears may depend on what’s causing the itching in the first place.
 It’s important to NOT stick anything into your ears (cotton tips, tweezers, etc.) as they can cause damage to the ear canal and ear drum.
 Here are a few things you can do instead: